spenriche/spenriche.github.io/_posts/2024-12-12-gratitude.md

 You awaken in a shadowy cave, the walls flickering with firelight.
 A small group of people huddles together, crafting spears from stone, their lives woven tightly to the rhythms of nature.
 The roar of predators echoes beyond the fire’s glow, the ever-present threat of survival bearing down like a heavy mantle.
 Days are spent hunting, foraging, and fighting against the elements with nothing more than grit and raw determination.
 Your stomach churns with hunger; you’ve eaten only scraps for days.

-This is humanity, 20,000 years ago—a world where survival was the pinnacle of achievement.
+This was humanity for **99% of its existence**, spanning tens of thousands of years—a world where mere survival was the ultimate achievement.

 ### The Medieval Era